Security, Automation, Agility and Other Takeaways from A10 Connect

 Modern Applications Require Modern Solutions

-The dawn of the cloud ushered in a new era for application delivery, and this modern era is putting even more demands on IT pros.
+The dawn of the cloud ushered in a new era for application delivery and load balancing, and this modern era is putting even more demands on IT pros.
 Delivering modern applications requires agility and flexibility.
 It demands an understanding of hybrid infrastructures and the acumen to know which applications to deploy in the cloud, on-premise or in a hybrid configuration.
 And applications must be secure – sacrificing security for performance and vice versa are no longer options.

 At the same time, automation is key.
 Automating once-manual processes eliminates stress and headaches and ensures swifter response times and easier application management.
 That’s a win-win.